lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Certain jurisdictions are already recommending or mandating that PQC lattice schemes be used exclusively within a PQ/T hybrid framework.
 The use of Composite scheme provides a straightforward implementation of hybrid solutions compatible with (and advocated by) some governments and cybersecurity agencies [BSI2021].

-In addition, [BSI2021] specifically references this specification as a concrete example of hybrid X.509 certificates.
+In addition, [BSI2021] specifically references the composite specification as a concrete example of hybrid X.509 certificates.

 A more recent example is [ANSSI2024], a document co-authored by French Cybersecurity Agency (ANSSI), Federal Office for Information Security (BSI), Netherlands National Communications Security Agency (NLNCSA), and